robbenz/dia_plugs/profile-builder/readme.txt

 * customizable user login widget
 * add a custom stylesheet/inherit values from the current theme or use the default one built into this plugin.
 * chose which user roles view the admin bar in the front-end of the website (Admin Bar Settings page).
-* select which profile fields users can see/modify.
+* select which profile fields users can use in frontend.
 * extended functionality available via [Add-ons](http://www.cozmoslabs.com/profile-builder-add-ons/?utm_source=wp.org&utm_medium=pb-description-page&utm_campaign=PBFree)

 **PROFILE BUILDER PRO**